DefiNode/DeFiNode/README.md

 When everything is finished and running you will get the message "Please open your browser http://localhost:5000"

-* Open the chromium browser on your DeFinode and enter http://localhost:5000 -> press enter
+* Open the chromium browser on your DeFiNode and enter http://localhost:5000 -> press enter

 * You can also use your PC/Mac/Mobile phone browser (when in same LAN) and enter the IP Address + Port to remote control the Node from other devices.
 I.e. 192.168.0.236:5000 -> press enter.
 You can bookmark this in your browser.